 02 9868 4222

-Wings at North Ryde RSL Sports Club is a family bistro where everyone is welcome, there's no better place to have casual meal with friends and family.
+The Greens Bistro is now open at North Ryde RSL Sports Club !
+Originally from Denistone Sports Club they have now found at home at NRRSL Sports Club.
+The Greens bistro is a family bistro where everyone is welcome, there's no better place to have casual meal with friends and family.

 Open for lunch and dinner from Wednesday to Sunday, you'll find great value bistro and chinese meals.

 Bookings can be made directly on 02 9870 5784.